brianbochicchio/udacity-feedreader/README.md

 ### Initial Entries Test Suite
 This suite verifies the asynchronous loadFeed() fuction completes and that there is atleast one entry.
 This test is performed on the first entry in the allFeeds arrary.

-To validate the test, update the name of the first element with an invalid URL like below.
-Making it empty would trigger "must have a URL defined and not be empty" too.
-Which is not what we are testing.
+To validate the test, update the first element in "allFeeds" with an unusable feed URL like below.

 ```
 var allFeeds = [